-The Real Story Of The Trump Draft Deferment, Did He Dodge The Draft With A Medical Excuse?
+The Real Story Of The Trump Draft Deferment: Did He Dodge The Draft With A Medical Excuse?

 — Delta2768 (@delta2768) December 28, 2016

-But according to ABC, Donald Trump has made public statements that he feels guilty having never served in Vietnam.
+But according to ABC News, Donald Trump has stated that he feels guilty about having never served in Vietnam.
 Trump says that college and a “foot thing” stopped him from going to Vietnam.

 “I love the country.
 I’ve seen what it can do,” he said.
 “I didn’t serve.
 I haven’t served.
 And frankly I had deferments because of college, like a lot of people did…I always felt a little bit guilty.”